AntoninoAdornetto/issue-summoner/README.md

 ### Report Command

 Report is similar to the scan command but with added functionality.
-It allows you to report the discovered comments, that contain an issue annotation, to a source code management platform.
-Upon selecting an issue to upload to a source code platform, a template is used to format the data.
+It allows you to report selected comments to a source code management platform.
+After all selections are uploaded, the issue id is written to the same location that the comment token is located.
+Meaning, your todo annotation will be transformed so that issue summoner can be used to remove the entire comment once the issue has been marked as resolved.

 - `-a`, `--annotation` The annotation the program will search for. (default annotation is @TODO)